risingisland/GetSimpleCMS-CE-3.3.20/README.md

-### GetSimple CMS 3.3.18.1 COMMUNITY EDITION
+### GetSimple CMS 3.3.19 COMMUNITY EDITION
 The official unofficial GS update repo.
 Helping to bridge the gap in PHP compatibility.

-What has changed in this first version of the Community Edition?
+What has changed in this version of the Community Edition?

 🚀 **_Added support for php7.4-8.2_**

 **Updates:**

+⭐ Massive Admin Theme (repsponsive admin)
+⭐ ResponsiveCE (front-end demo theme)
+⭐ New ckEditor advanced config. example & plugins (Codemirror, YouTube & FontAwesome)

 - Fix deprecated Text-encoding HTML-ENTITIES for php8.2.
 - Hotfixes: form action reflection, add phar to blacklist, .htaccess